 Horseriding in the Loch Ness valley

-Loch Ness Riding (approved by the British Horse Society's Horses Welcome scheme and licenced by the Highland Council) takes experienced riders for hacks and lessons, either privately or in small groups.
+Loch Ness Riding (fully approved by the British Horse Society and the Horses Welcome scheme and licenced by the Highland Council) takes experienced riders for hacks and lessons, either privately or in small groups.
 I am sorry but we do not take beginners.
 Riders should be competent and balanced at all paces - English style - no jumping required!